 The Master of Arts in Integrative Health and Healing is for:

-Women and men who are seeking for a wider conception of health, wellness and healing, both for professional and personal purposes.
+Anyone who is seeking for a wider conception of health, wellness and healing, both for professional and personal purposes.

 - Healthcare and wellness professionals (physicians, nurses, psychiatrists, psychologists, counselors, chiropractors, alternative practitioners, health and wellness coaches, etc.) who wish to expand the boundaries of their professional knowledge and skills.